 Management and Disposition

 Initial treatment is removal of constrictive dressings and jewelry as well as frequent reevaluation.
-If there is no improvement, decompression via a fasciotomy should be considered. ...
+If there is no improvement, decompression via a fasciotomy should be considered.
+Aside from muscle and ...